Guppy

 In addition, wild guppies swim in large schools containing sometimes hundreds of fish.
 This means if a predator attacks, there’s a good chance that most of the fish in the school will be able to get away.

-Guppy Distribution, Population and Habitat
+Distribution, Population, and Habitat

-Brazil, Jamaica, Antigua, Barbados, Venezuela, and the U.S. Virgin Islands are just a few of the places where these wild fish are found.
+Brazil, Jamaica, Antigua, Barbados, Venezuela, and the U.S. Virgin Islands are just a few of the places where wild guppy fish are found.
 In fact, they are now found everywhere in the world except Antarctica.
 They are able to live in freshwater or brackish water.
 Their habitat includes streams and shallow pools near larger bodies of water.

 The exact population of this tropical fish is unknown.
 However, the conservation status of the fish is Least Concern.
-These wild fish reproduce in large numbers which helps their population remain stable.
+These wild fish reproduce in large numbers, which helps their population remain stable.

-Guppy Predators and Prey
+Predators and Prey

 Most of these fish grow to be about one inch in length, so it’s no surprise they have many predators.
-Wild guppies swim in schools of hundreds of fish so a predator is able to grab several at one time.
+Wild guppies swim in schools of hundreds of fish, so a predator is able to grab several at one time.

 What eats guppies?